EffortlessSteven/ytp-devcontainer/README.md

 - 📦 **Pinned toolchain** using `rust-toolchain.toml` and Devbox scripts
 - 🧪 **CI-ready** container with preinstalled testing and formatting tools
 - 🧼 **Isolated from host setup** via Nix + Direnv
-- 🚫 **Not intended for unrelated Rust projects** — please fork if needed
+- 🚫 **Not intended for unrelated Rust projects**, please fork if needed

 ---